CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/synthesis/key_insights_part1.md

-# Key Insights: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+# Key Insights: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)

-This document presents the key insights derived from the integrated model and the initial research phase of the `OpenEchoSystem.Core` library.
+This document presents the key insights derived from the integrated model and the initial research phase of the `ConsmicLexicon.Foundation` library.
 These insights highlight the most important considerations for improving the library and informing the SPARC Specification phase.

 ## Insight 1: Test Coverage is a Critical Need